Холмс, кажется, вы в России...

 For many people distance is a dealbreaker, therefore your users should know if their potential match is across the street or across the globe.
 Geolocation helps discover matches nearby and makes it easier to plan that coffee date or evaluate if this connection can get serious.
 Web apps use geolocation APIs to access location data from user devices and display it on their profile.

-Match.com has a location-based feature that allows users to see they have crossed paths with their connections in real life
+Match.com has a location-based feature that allows users to see if they have crossed paths with their connections in real life

 OkCupid offers monthly subscriptions of different tiers